diagrams/diagrams-doc/doc/arrow.rst

 Size and Gaps
 --------------

-The fields `heasSize` and `tailSize` are for setting the size of the head and tail.
+The fields `heasSize` and `tailLength` are for setting the size of the head and tail.
 The head and tail size are specified as the diameter of an imaginary circle that would circumscribe the head or tail.
 They have type `Measure R2` and the default is `normal`. `headGap` and